 How Often Should I Clean My E-bike?

-Certainly, if you’re using your electric mountain bike in the mud and snow, you’ll want to clean it after every ride.
+Certainly, if you’re using your electric mountain bike in the mud and snow, clean it after every ride.

-The first thing you should know is that giving a good e-bike cleaning could totally ruin it.
-You could go from having the time of your life riding your e-bike to sitting and crying over why it won’t work!
+The first thing you should know is that giving an e-bike a pressure wash cleaning could totally ruin it.
+You could go from having the time of your life riding your e-bike to crying over why the motor will no longer work!

-And there’s no reason for that if you follow the simple steps I’ve outlined above for you on how to clean e-bikes without giving them a high pressure wash.
+Ultimately, that won’t happen if you follow the simple steps I’ve outlined above on how to clean your electric bike without a high-pressure wash.
 Be prepared by getting the knowledge and the tools you need to wash your e-bike at a moment’s notice.